Warne, Clarke named Sport Hall Of Fame legends

 In a 44-day tour of Europe during 1965, Clarke set 12 of those world marks.

-His best Olympic result was bronze in the 10,000m at the 1964 Games and he won four Commonwealth Games silver medals.
+His best Olympic result was bronze in the 10,000 metres in 1964, and he won four Commonwealth Games silver medals.

-Clarke nearly died when he collapsed from altitude sickness after finishing sixth in the 10,000m at the 1968 Mexico Olympics.
+Clarke nearly died when he collapsed from altitude sickness after finishing sixth in the 10,000 metres at the 1968 Mexico Olympics.

-A few days later, he recovered sufficiently to compete in the 5000m heats, but he suffered permanent heart damage.
+A few days later, he recovered sufficiently to compete in the 5000 metres heats, but he suffered permanent heart damage.

-Czech distance running immortal Emil Zatopek gave him one of his Olympic gold medals in 1966, saying “you deserve it”, and Clarke regarded it as one of his most prized possessions.
+Czech distance running immortal Emil Zatopek gave him one of his Olympic gold medals in 1966, saying “you deserve it”.
+Clarke regarded it as one of his most prized possessions.

 Clarke, who was mayor of Gold Coast from 2004-12, died after a short illness in 2015 aged 78.